Division of Campus Life

 Cannabis use may have a wide range of effects, both physical and mental.
 Every person can experience different effects with variation in intensity and duration.

-Cannabis Affects Depends on Several Factors
+Cannabis Effects Depends on Several Factors

 • Amount taken